bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 are nothing more than our own observations; all we can observe is the aggregate preference of mind-stuff, statistically.

-Having left the concept of natural laws and looking back from enough distance, they resemble a cognitive bias at the heart of scientific tradition; the quest to discover the laws of a rule-giver it has long forsaken[^cults].
-This path leads us to a model of an entirely subjective and relative reality, one where not only a creator and His laws are unknowable, because there is no physical realm at all.
+Having left the concept of natural laws behind, and looking back from a distance, they resemble a cognitive bias at the heart of scientific tradition;
+the quest to discover the laws of a rule-giver it has long forsaken[^cults].
+This path leads us to a model of an entirely subjective, relative reality, one where not only a creator and His laws are unknowable, but one without need for a physical realm at all.

 In this new model, mind-stuff is the only knowable stuff, and it acts according to its will; it is and it does as it feels.